ale753/shinai-fi/Readme.md

 ## 2) Build

-There is a Docker file in the main folder, run it with :
+There is a Docker file in the main folder, build it with :
 ```
 docker build -t wifi_hacking_docker .
 ```